 In addition to large-scale energy storage in batteries which benefits the industry, Shell is also looking at solutions for consumers.
 From electric cars to telephones to laptops.
 Just about everything with an electric circuit requires batteries.
 In partnership with the Technical University of Applied Sciences in Delft and the Polymer Technology Group Eindhoven we are also investigating new electrolytes for high energy density batteries.
 Present lithium-ion batteries use liquid, flammable electrolytes that can raise safety concerns.
 The new battery configurations being developed consist entirely of solid materials.
 By replacing the liquid electrolyte with a solid counterpart, many safety problems are prevented.
 In this project, our partners are focusing on two promising combinations of materials that have the potential to make batteries safe and inexpensive while storing higher amounts of energy over longer periods of time.

 These are just two examples.
-The STCA Advanced Energy Storage team works with various academic partners in Europe on future energy storage solutions.
+The of Shell in Amsterdam Advanced Energy Storage team works with various academic partners in Europe on future energy storage solutions.

 Want to know more?